sajidlpu1/YouTube-Clone-React-App-/README.md

 API Request handling is done by Axios
 Material UI is used for the UI design
 Both Class-based components and Function based components are used according to the requirement.

+#Note:
+Insert API Key in App.js file to make the page functionable.
+API key from Google API's --> YouTube API